Sherpa, a Spanish voice assistant, expands Series A to $15M as it passes 5M users

 The second reason, he says, has to do with Sherpa’s technology.

-When the company launched several years ago, voice-based personal assistants were still relatively new and all the biggies were launching in English.
+When the company launched several years ago, voice-based personal assistants were still relatively new, and all the biggies were launching in English.
 These days, they all have Spanish versions, so this is no longer a unique selling point.
 (Of the company’s 5 million users, between 80-90 percent of those are using Sherpa’s Spanish content.)
 And even if it were, Sherpa’s basic speech recognition and text-to-speech are powered by third-party technology, which Uribe-Etxebarria calls “commodities.”

-What is more unique, he says, is the company’s predictive recommentations, which is built in-house by his team of natural language and other AI specialists.
-It covers over 30 different specialist categories spanning areas like automotive, entertainment, news, travel and so on, and analyzes 100,000 parameters per user to be able to predict what information a user needs before a question is even asked, whether it’s news or whatever it is that you first do with your phone when you wake up, which emails you will need to see first, or what you might want to know when you arrive at a particular location.
+What is more unique, he says, is the company’s predictive recommendations, which is built in-house by his team of natural language and other AI specialists.
+It covers more than 30 different specialist categories, spanning areas like automotive, entertainment, news, travel and so on, and analyzes 100,000 parameters per user to be able to predict what information a user needs before a question is even asked, whether it’s news or whatever it is that you first do with your phone when you wake up, which emails you will need to see first or what you might want to know when you arrive at a particular location.

 “This is what our competitors are very interested in,” he said.
 “We are at least two or three years ahead of others on this front.”